-Common Name Habitat and Distribution Seasonality Relevance to EP Mammals Potent tially Occurring Within The Operational Area Blue Whale Two subspecies of blue whale are found in the Southern Hemisphere; the pygmy blue whale (Balaenoptera musculus brevicauda) and the Antarctic blue whale (B. m. intermedia).
+Common Name Habitat and Distribution Seasonality Relevance to EP Mammals Potent tially Occurring Within The Operational Area Blue Whale Two subspecies of blue whale are found in the Southern Hemisphere; the pygmy blue whale ( Balaenoptera musculus brevicauda ) and the Antarctic blue whale ( B. m. intermedia ).
 During the southern hemisphere summer, Antarctic blue whales are usually found south of 60°S, while pygmy blue whales are usually found north of 55°S (DoEE 2019).
 Therefore, Antarctic blue whales are highly unlikely to be present within or nearby the Operational Area.
 The pygmy blue whale has a worldwide oceanic distribution and are regularly sighted in Australian waters.
 Whilst the species prefer deep waters, whale sightings in Australia are usually related to migration purposes or opportunistic feeding.
 The pygmy blue whale has BIAs for migration, foraging and distribution along the WA coastline.
 The Operational Area overlaps with the distribution BIA, and the wider EMBA overlaps with the migration BIA.
 Satellite tacking of pygmy blue whales undergoing their northern migration indicate whales generally follow known migration paths, transiting north of the Rowley Shoals (Double et al. 2012, 2014).
-The pygmy blue whale undergoes a seasonal northward migration from foraging grounds at the lower latitudes to breeding grounds in Indonesian waters (DoEE 2019).
-The whales depart the Perth Canyon/ Naturaliste Plateau region in March and April, and reach Indonesia by June where they remain until at least September (DoEE 2019; Double et al. 2012, 2014).
-The return southern migration from Indonesia to the subtropical frontal zone (40-45° S) occurs from September and finishes by December (DoEE, 2019).
+The annual northbound migration past Exmouth and north-western Australia has been detected between April and August, with the return southbound migration from October to the end of December, peaking in November and early December (McCauley & Jenner 2010; McCauley & Duncan 2011; Double et al. 2012; Double et al. 2014).
 The Operational Area is located within the pygmy blue whale distribution BIA.
 However, due to the species' migration BIA being located approximately 72 km north of the Operational Area and absence of known foraging, resting and calving habitat, presence within the Operational Area EMBA is likely to be infrequent and consist of transitory individuals during migration months.
 Individuals may be present in the northern region of the wider EMBA during seasonal migrations.
-Acquisition of the survey may overlap the commencement of the northbound migration (April), but avoids the southbound migration period for pygmy blue whales in the region (September to November).
+Acquisition of the survey may overlap the commencement of the northbound migration (April-August), but avoids the southbound migration period for pygmy blue whales in the region (October to December).
 Humpback Whale Humpback whales occur globally and throughout Australian waters with their distribution being influenced by migratory pathways and aggregation areas for resting, breeding and calving (DoEE 2019).
 There are two genetically distinct populations of humpback whales in Australia (i.e. west coast and east coast) (DoEE 2019).
 Major breeding areas have been identified for the western Australian population in the Kimberley region and in particularly between Lacepede Islands and Camden Sound (Jenner et al. 2001).
 Camden sound is the northern most limit for the majority of west coast whales and is considered to be an important breeding area (Jenner et al. 2001).
-The west coast population of the humpback whale is thought to be increasing in size by about 9% per year (DoEE 2019); Humpback whales undergo an annual migration from the summer feeding grounds in Antarctica to the breeding and calving grounds in Camden Sound (approximately 540 km from the Operational Area) occurs between May and October (DoEE 2019).
+Humpback whales undergo an annual migration from the summer feeding grounds in Antarctica to the breeding and calving grounds in Camden Sound (approximately 540 km from the Operational Area) occurs between late May/June and October (DoEE 2019).
 During migration, individuals travel alone or in temporary aggregations of generally non-related individuals.
 The numbers of humpback whales at Camden Sound peak between June and September each year (DoEE 2019).
 The migration corridor tends to be within the 200 m isobath (Jenner et al. 2001).
 The Operational Area is located 15 km north of the migration BIA.
 However, due to the species' breeding and calving BIA being located approximately 250 km northeast of the Operational Area, the presence of the species within the Operational Area is likely to be infrequent and consist of transitory individuals.
 Individuals are likely to be present in the southern region of the wider EMBA during seasonal migrations.